cedar-policy/cedar-examples/cedar-java-partial-evaluation/README.md

 docker run sample_app_partial_eval
 ```
 ### Setup on EC2 Amazon Linux
-Once you have setup an EC2 instance with Amazon Linux.
-You can install JDK21 using the following command:
+Once you have setup an EC2 instance with Amazon Linux 2023, you can install JDK21 using the following command:
 ```
 sudo yum install java-21-amazon-corretto-devel
 ```
 or follow the instructions [here.](https://docs.aws.amazon.com/corretto/latest/corretto-21-ug/amazon-linux-install.html)

 Then you can run the application using the Gradle wrapper by executing `./gradlew run` in your terminal.

-Note: The sample application has been tested with `JDK21`
+Note: The sample application has been tested with `JDK21`.

 ## Details